Siteglide/documentation/crm/users/how-users-edit-their-email-and-password-front-end.md

 _Things to Check_

-* Make sure any \<label> tags clearly show which field should be used for current password and which should be used for the new password.
+* Make sure any `&lt;label&gt;` tags clearly show which field should be used for current password and which should be used for the new password.
 * Make sure the current password field is only included once in the Form Layout

 ## Step 7 - Optional - Add a confirmation field for additional validation